13. Graphics#

 parameter;

 Figure 13.12 shows the default page layout.
-In the code chunk below, note the use of mtext to print a text line in the inner margins, box to draw a rectangle around the plot or figure region, axis to add the two axes (labels and tick marks), and title to add some descriptive labels.
+In the code chunk below, note the use of mtext to print a text line in the inner margins, box to draw a rectangle around the plot or figure region, axis to add the two axes (labels and tick marks), and title to print the descriptive labels.

 plot.new(); plot.window(c(-2, 2), c(-1, 1)) # whatever